Troglodyne-Internet-Widgets/git-tms/Readme.md

 The schema ought to be as generic as possible to account for multi-programming language repositories.
 It is the responsibility of the individual parser modules for coverage & results to parse the data needed to fill export DBs.
 These modules ought live in a `Git::TMS::Parser::*` namespace as a child of `Git::TMS::Parser`.

+## The pre-commit hook

+Tests ought to be run by this and deposited into $TMPDIR/git-tms-result-stream.
+They will be cleaned up by the post-commit hook.

+## The post-commit hook

+This will append notes to the relevant ref.
+Not much to it.

+## The post-push hook

+Pushes our relevant ref, as nobody properly configures what refs to push to, and besides that nobody wants a push to fail because our ref exploded for some reason.